seisbench/seisbench/README.md

 ```
 pip install .
 ```
 which will install SeisBench in your current python environment.
-This is the preffered method for installation for Windows devices.
+This is the preferred method for installation for Windows devices.

 ## Contributing